What was Don Cornelius' Net Worth?

 Soul Train

-Cornelius then joined the Chicago television station WCIU-TV in 1967 where he hosted a news program called "A Black's View of the News."
+Cornelius then joined the Chicago television station WCIU-TV in 1967, where he hosted a news program called "A Black's View of the News."
 Inspired by the civil rights movement and his new career in journalism, Cornelius noticed that in the late 1960s, there were very few television programs devoted to soul music.
 He felt the need to introduce the music of Black Americans to a larger audience and provide a larger platform for soul music in general.
 This need motivated him to create the program "Soul Train" in 1970.
-Eddie Kendricks, Gladys Knight & the Pips, Bobby Hutton, and Honey Cone were featured on the debut episode.
+Eddie Kendricks, Gladys Knight & the Pips, Bobby Hutton, and Honey Cone were featured in the debut episode.

-The program was a near immediate success and entered national syndication, moving to Los Angeles in 1971.
+The program was a near-immediate success and entered national syndication, moving to Los Angeles in 1971.
 Cornelius worked as the show's writer, producer and host.
 He became well-known for his signature style and afro, his smooth and deep voice, and particularly his catchphrases.
-He always closed the show with the phrase "and you can bet your last money, it's all gonna be a stone gas, honey!
-I'm Don Cornelius, and as always in parting, we wish you love, peace and soul!"
+He always closed the show with the phrase, "and you can bet your last money, it's all gonna be a stone gas, honey!
+I'm Don Cornelius, and as always, in parting, we wish you love, peace, and soul!"

 Between 1971 and 1993, "Soul Train" featured all of the hottest acts of the time.
 Artists like James Brown, Aretha Franklin, Marvin Gaye, and Michael Jackson appeared on the show, among numerous others.
 The show also acted as a launching pad for many talented dancers, who went on to have successful careers.